chauncey-garrett/mailmate/README.md

 ## Author(s)

-I specifically want to thank [Benny Kjær Nielsen](http://freron.com/about/index.html#about_me) for making this repository possible by producing [MailMate](http://freron.com), and for providing excellent customer support for when I have had questions about how to best make these customizations.
+I specifically want to thank [Benny Kjær Nielsen](http://freron.com/about/index.html#about_me) for making this repository possible by producing [MailMate](http://freron.com), and for providing excellent customer support in regard to how to best make these customizations.

 *The author(s) of this module should be contacted via the [issue tracker](https://github.com/chauncey-garrett/mailmate/issues "chauncey-garrett/mailmate/issues").*